liBY900/WEDE502-PART-1/README.md

 ), font sizes (rem units), and a color palette using CSS variables (--primary-color, etc.).

+For the whole website we styled it using external styling and for different page styling we used internal .

 Typography: Applied typography styles with font-family, font-size, font-weight, and line-height for h1 through h6 and p tags.

 Layout Structure: Implemented Flexbox and CSS Grid for layout on key pages, such as the navigation bar and program grid, to ensure a robust and flexible design.